KanterAlon/React-Apis-Kanter/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## Deployment

+A GitHub Actions workflow is provided to automatically build the project and publish the `dist` folder to the `gh-pages` branch whenever changes are pushed to `main`.
+The site will be available at [https://KanterAlon.github.io/React-Apis-Kanter](https://KanterAlon.github.io/React-Apis-Kanter).